 establish socially acceptable user requirements and design specifications (during CHEM planning);

-ensure fit for purpose implementation (during CHEM implementation); and
+ensure fitness for purpose (during CHEM implementation); and

 support socially beneficial use (on CHEM release).

-Transparency underpins all three responsibilities (Table 2.
+Transparency underpins all three responsibilities (Table 2).
 Boden and McKendrick’s other ethical criteria more selectively map to each responsibility: the planning responsibility incorporates justice and independence; the implementation responsibility incorporates independence; and the release responsibility incorporates beneficence / non-maleficence and justice.
 All three ethical responsibilities have implications for both professional practice and project resourcing and should therefore apply to model developers and funders jointly.
-Model developers need to be supported with resources sufficient to fulfilling each responsibility.
+Model developers need to be supported with resources that are sufficient to fulfil each responsibility.

 Misalignment between the values of computational model developers and those of the population groups affected by decisions based on their models presents significant ethical risks [15,16].
 The value judgments of health economic modellers are rarely adequately specified, omissions that may lead to socially unacceptable policy recommendations [16].
 These value judgments influence the assumptions, selection of model features and standards for evidence that shape health economic model projects [17].
-For example, as illustrated in Table 1, project resource constraints may limit the extent to which ethically desireable user requirements and design features can be incorporated in a CHEM.
+For example, as illustrated in Table 1, project resource constraints may limit the extent to which ethically desirable user requirements and design features can be incorporated in a CHEM.
 These trade-offs in turn determine how straightforward it is for a CHEM to be amended to reflect alternative value judgments relating to model conceptualisation and mathematical formalisation (Table 2).

 Modellers have duties both to ensure a computational model is fit for purpose and to provide potential third-party users with the means of assessing its adequacy for their proposed uses [6,12,18,19].
 However, it is common for health economic models to have serious methodological flaws [20,21]; insufficient validation [22–24], poor reproducibility [25–27]; and undeclared errors [28].
 Appropriate computational implementation choices can help address many of these shortcomings, for example by automating quality assurance checks and facilitating manual reviews by third parties.